FlamingLeo/hangman-py/README.md

 _"hangman_allinone"_ is the complete version of Hangman, featuring all 3 versions of Hangman in one.

 **NOTE:** Due to the way the code accesses the text files, you must keep the executable files in the same directory as them.
 Shortcuts are allowed though.

+**HINT:** If you get stuck or want to skip a word, type "stop" when inputting a letter.